MMosley502/LEGUP/Tree-Tent-Rules.md

 # Tree Tent
 Tree Tent is a puzzle with unfilled squares shown in gray.
-Your task is to place tents in such a way that the number tents in each row and column is satisifed, and that each tree has a tent next to it
+Your task is to place tents in such a way that the number tents in each row and column is satisifed, and that each tree has a tent next to it.

-Clicking on a unfilled tile places a grass tile
+Clicking on a unfilled tile places a grass tile.

-Clicking on a grass tile replaces it with a tent tile
+Clicking on a grass tile replaces it with a tent tile.

-Clicking on a tent tile returns it to being unfilled
+Clicking on a tent tile returns it to being unfilled.

 # Rules
 ### Here are the basic rules of the puzzle